 As seen in Table 4.9, of the 13 total adopted performance measures, Plan Bay Area 2040 achieves five targets, including the two mandatory targets.
-Plan Bay Area 2040 is moving in the right direction on another four, but is unfortunately moving in the wrong direction on four performance targets.
+Plan Bay Area 2040 makes progress on another four but is unfortunately moving in the wrong direction on four performance targets.